lxsavage/LSoc/README.md

 ## Project Purpose

-This project was created as a way for me to learn how to use newer Vue 3-based technologies, as I have not yet used Vue 3 beyond basic example code in an actual project, and I wanted to be able to learn by use.
+This project was created as a way for me to learn how to use newer Vue 3-based technologies, as my prior experience in Vue is surrounding Vue 2, and I have not yet used Vue 3 beyond basic example code in an actual project, and I wanted to be able to learn by use.

 This project aims to implement a basic social media message board-style forum that can be hosted on a server for both local wifi messaging, all the way up to being scalable to intranet application-level uses.